tokenized/tokenized-sdk-example-react/README.md

 # Tokenized JavaScript SDK example app

-[Tokenized](https://tokenized.com) is a platform for issuing, managing and trading digital assets.
+[Tokenized](https://tokenized.com) is a platform for issuing, managing and trading digital instruments.
 The platform is built on the open source [Tokenized Protocol](https://tokenized.com/docs/intro/preface), which specifies how smart legal contracts and financial interactions are represented on the blockchain.
-Tokenized provides a first-party app for managing contracts and assets, and provides the same capabilities in customers’ own financial apps through a [fully-documented REST API](https://docs.api.tokenized.com).
+Tokenized provides a first-party app for managing contracts and instruments, and provides the same capabilities in customers’ own financial apps through a [fully-documented REST API](https://docs.api.tokenized.com).
 For customers building web-based apps, the
 [Tokenized JavaScript SDK](https://www.npmjs.com/package/@tokenized/sdk-react-private)